See all chapters of A Guide to Solvency II.

 The TPR acted as a transition mechanism for EEA firms that operated in the UK on the basis of passporting rights to continue to do so whilst awaiting and applying for full UK authorisation — i.e., to subsidiarise in the UK.

-This scheme ended on 30 December 2023, and the FCA expected any firms remaining in TPR that did not have, by this time, filed active applications for full permission under Part IV of the FSMA either to apply to cancel their temporary permission or indicate that they expected to enter the FSCR.
+This scheme ended on 30 December 2023, and the FCA expected any firms remaining in the TPR that had not have, by this time, filed active applications for full permission under Part IV of the FSMA either to apply to cancel their temporary permission or indicate that they expected to enter the FSCR.

 Financial Services Contracts Regime

-The FSCR is an additional transition mechanism for EEA (re)insurers that did not wish to enter the TPR or seek UK authorisation.
-It allows such EEA (re)insurers to run off their existing regulated business in the UK.
+The FSCR is an additional transition mechanism for EEA (re)insurers that did not wish to enter the TPR or seek UK authorisation.230 It allows such EEA (re)insurers to run off their existing regulated business in the UK.
 But unlike the TPR, it does not allow for (re)insurers to write new businesses in the UK.
 Instead, it enables EEA (re)insurers that previously passported into the UK to wind down their UK business in an orderly fashion.

 - The SRO applies to firms with a UK branch (i.e., which formerly operated under a freedom of establishment passport) that did not enter the TPR (meaning such (re)insurers did not intend to seek authorisation for the specific passporting entity), as well as (re)insurers that have exited the TPR.